 By Paul Marszalek

 Update 3/1/21: I’m adding this note to reflect the considerable feedback I’ve received since posting this piece.
-Generally speaking, that feedback has come from two constituencies; One group has essentially said, “Thank you for saying this out loud,” or even disagreed, but a second group read it as an attack.
+Generally speaking, that feedback has come from two constituencies; The feedback from the overwhelming majority has essentially been, “Thank you for saying this out loud,” but a second, very much smaller group took offense.
 This is not the intent.
 It is an attempt to ring some alarm bells at senior levels in an effort to course correct these stations.

 To clarify, the idea here is not to debate artists, the value or lack thereof of TikTok, or the history of Alternative Rock Radio.
-The big question is whether or not the ALT format, as currently executed by a major radio corporation, is actually viable.
-I may have failed to land that point.
-I will post more feedback from many of you in a future column.
-Apologies to any great radio and label folks who felt this piece was unhelpful.
-But we need great radio, and these stations can be be just that.
+The question is whether or not the ALT format, as currently executed by a major radio corporation, is actually viable.
+Apologies to any great radio and label folks who felt this piece was unhelpful, but we need great radio — and these stations can be be just that.

 The problems Entercom is having with its ALT format are mounting, with myriad execution issues resulting in breathtaking under-performance in major markets.

 The January Nielsen ratings are in, and it’s more of the same.